Salwan/salwan.github.io/_posts/2018-06-01-amiga-a500-a520-s--video-mod.md

 ![svideo_testing2]

-The difference was very clear even for a camera:
+The difference was very clear even through my phone's a camera:

 ![svideo_before_after]

-Adding that capacitor to the output then rewiring and reseating the board and we got a modified A520 ready for use:
+Adding that capacitor to the output then rewiring and reseating the board, and we have a modified A520 ready for use:

 ![a520_ready]

-I left it running for many hours to make sure everything is working as it should
+I left it running for several hours to make sure everything is working as it should

 ![svideo_ready]